claycollier/lsa_decode/README.md

 Unfortunately, the hex-formatted output isn't immediately readable.
 This script reads the raw data format output by Passcape's tool, converts it to readable ASCII/UTF-8, and writes it out to the console.

+The script reads from stdin if no file is specified on the command line.

+sample.txt contains sample output from Passcape's extraction tool.